uagc-it-readiness/front-end-development-course-info/Exercises/Exercise20/ReadMe.md

-# Assignment 21 - Responsive Intro
+# Exercise 20 - Responsive Intro

 We're going to do some basic responsive CSS.